syedadil02/FedoraForge/README.md

    sudo bash deploy.sh
    ```
 4. Follow the on-screen prompts to select your storage disks, configure your Tailscale Auth Key, and set your administrative passwords.
+   * *Note: The wizard securely saves your passwords and configuration to `environment/active.env`.
+This file is git-ignored to prevent accidental credential leaks.
+If you ever need to change your database passwords or Tailscale settings, you can edit that file directly.*
 5. The orchestrator will compile ZFS, pull Docker images, and initialize the databases.

 Once finished, navigate to your server's Tailscale domain in your browser to view your Homepage dashboard!